wp-plugins/theme-blvd-featured-image-link-override/readme.txt

 1. Options added to your current theme at *Appearance > Theme Options > Configuration*.

 == Changelog ==

+= 1.0.2 =

+* Added in ability to override featured image links for posts never saved with the Theme Blvd theme active.

 = 1.0.1 =